 The Company's generative projects are properties, located in the Atacama Region, Chile, staked by the Company for early-stage exploration for minerals, primarily for gold.
-Currently, the Company, through its wholly-owned Chilean subsidiary, ATEX Chile SpA ("ATEX Chile"), has staked five properties.
+The Company, through its wholly-owned Chilean subsidiary, ATEX Chile SpA ("ATEX Chile"), staked five properties.
+Three of these generative projects were subsequently dropped in the three months ended March 31, 2022 and the related capitalized expenditures were written off.